korjani/IntervalType2MF/README.md

 ### 2- Install R package: library(pracma)

     install.packages('pracma')

+    go to RStudio->tool->install Packages
+    and add "pracma" to packages then install

 ### 3- Download the package on your computer

 you can download it https://github.com/korjani/Level2Type2MF/archive/master.zip